Take You Beyond Enlightenment,

 Recognizing What Pulls You Out Of Samadhi: Realizing what pulls you out of Samadhi will help you discover strategies so you can remain in this state of consciousness longer or more frequently.

 2. Become Aware of SOURCE EXPERIENCES

 (Source Experiences = Direct Personal Experience As Source)

-Recognizing A Source Experience: You will not know that you have had a Source Experience until afterwards.
+Recognizing A Source Experience: You will not know that you have had a Source Experience until afterward.
 In other words, you will not know it while you are IN IT, because there is no subjective observer, nor thoughts, nor concepts present in this state.
-The Experience is very obvious to one or more of the senses, and can feel overwhelming or subtle; but it will always feel distinctly profound.
+The experience is very obvious to one or more of the senses, and can feel overwhelming or subtle, but it will always feel distinctly profound.